 \subsection{Thermal conductivity map based on fitted experimental temperature map}

-The induced temperature map obtained in Fig.~\ref{fig:Calibration} is used as input for the iterative procedure introduced in Fig.~\ref{fig:intro} to obtain the thermal conductivity map.
-Besides this calibration procedure knowledge of the absorbed laser power is essential.
-Due to the full suspension of the graphene, measuring the transmitted laser power can be done by placing a powermeter below the sample while scanning over the graphene membrane.
-By subtracting the powermeter maps obtained on a graphene membrane from the one obtained on an empty hole in the SiN frame and using $1-T = A + R$, where $T$ represents the transmitted, $A$ the absorbed and $R$ the reflected part of the light while assuming the reflected part being neglectable due to the low optical crosssection a map of the absorbed laserpower absorption is obtained (see Fig.~S1).
-It is observed that the absorption map shows variation over the graphene map indicating that residues, folds, and defects can do have an influence on the locally absorbed laserpower and hence heating up of the graphene membrane nonhomogenious.
-In particular, at the edges of the suspended graphene, the determination of the absorbed laser power is experimentally challenging.
-For this reason, the thermal conductivity maps are fitted using a uniform absorption of 2.7~\% for the suspended graphene and double that value (5.4~\%) for the supported graphene.
-All the model parameters are summarized in Table S1 of the supporting information.
+The induced temperature map obtained in Figure~\ref{fig:Calibration} is used as input for the iterative procedure to obtain the thermal conductivity map.
+Here, as clarified in section 4 of the Supporting Information, we use a uniform absorption of 2.7~\% for the suspended graphene and double that value (5.4~\%) for the supported graphene.
+Moreover, all the employed model parameters are summarized in Table S1 of the SI.
 Importantly, in the model, a diffraction-limited spot size of 300~nm is assumed.
-Moreover, the thermal conductivity of the graphene on the supporting part, the thermal coupling to the substrate, as well as the convection parameter are taken from literature\cite{Cai.2010}.
-Finally, we note that our model has difficulties modelling the transition from the suspended graphene to the support graphene once the laser spot is in the vicinity of the edge.
-Several reasons may cause this: 1. reflections of the excitation laser at the edges of the support may lead to an increase in the deposited laserpower 2. quenching of the Raman scattered light on the substrate may lead to an overestimation of the local temperature as the 2D peak of the suspended graphene is more pronounced than that of the supported grpahene.
-To circumvent this issue, the thermal conductivity of the first 0.5~$\mu m$ of the membranes away the support are not fitted and kept at a fixed value.\\

-First, the thermal conductivity is fitted for 100 iterations, after which the absorption is fitted for the same number of cycles.
-More details about this procedure can be found in section 2 of the supporting information.
-For numerical stability reasons, we put a lower value on the thermal conductivity at 100~Wm$^{-1}$K$^{-1}$.
+Moreover, the thermal conductivity of graphene on the supporting part, the thermal coupling to the substrate, as well as the convection parameter are taken from literature\cite{Cai.2010}.
+Finally, we note that it is challenging to model the transition from the suspended graphene to the supported graphene once the laser spot is in the vicinity of the edge due to 1.) reflection from of the laser excitation at the edges of the support may lead to an increase in the deposited laser power, 2.) quenching of the Raman scattered light on the substrate may lead to an overestimation of the local temperature as the 2D peak of the suspended graphene is more pronounced than that of the supported graphene.
+To circumvent this issue, the thermal conductivity of the first 0.5~$\mu m$ of the membranes away from the support are not fitted and kept at a fixed value.
+Finally, the thermal conductivity is fitted for 100 iterations, after which the absorption is fitted for the same number of cycles.
+More details about this procedure can be found in section 2 of the SI.
+For numerical stability reasons, we put a lower value on the thermal conductivity at 100~Wm$^{-1}$K$^{-1}$. \\